-With influencer marketing, brands need to understand that influencers are crucial to the brands.
+Brands need to understand that influencers are crucial to the brands with influencer marketing.
 And influencers, too, are well aware of this.
 So when deciding to approach a potential influencer, brands need to understand what’s at stake and explore different ways to attract the influencer’s attention and get them to promote your brand.

 13) Partnerships Driven by Unrealistic Timeframes

 In today’s world, influencers are becoming more critical than ever before.
-A great deal of companies use them to enhance their marketing strategies.
-However, there is one problem with these partnerships – they rarely work out as planned.
+A lot of companies use them to enhance their marketing strategies.
+However, one problem with these partnerships is that they rarely work out as planned.

 Companies who expect instant results, notably from well-established mega and macro-influencers, can quickly make influencers feel stressed despite their excitement about aligning with them.

-Companies need to realise that setting unrealistic time frames can affect their influencer marketing partnerships.
-You need to avoid getting on the wrong side of an influencer who will turn their fans against your company.
+Companies must realise that setting unrealistic time frames can affect their influencer marketing partnerships.
+You must avoid getting on the wrong side of an influencer who will turn their fans against your company.

 So exercise caution and learn to coordinate your plans with your influencer.
-By so doing, you will not fail at your efforts in building successful partnerships with influencers.
+By so doing, you will not fail in your efforts to build successful partnerships with influencers.

 14) Planning Appropriate Content Strategies